 Time Certificates pay interest at rates that remain fixed throughout their term and are available for terms of any period from six (6) months to ten (10) years, as may be offered by TSF from time to time.
-An initial investment of Five Hundred Dollars (\$500) is required to open a Time Certificate, except that, if an Investor agrees to invest Fifty Dollars (\$50) per month through ACH, the minimum initial investment is Fifty Dollars (\$50).
+An initial investment of Five Thousand Dollars (\$5,000) is required to open a Time Certificate, except that, if the Time Certificate will be issued to the Investor as a custodian for a minor, then the minimum initial investment is Five Hundred Dollars (\$500).
 Additions of principal may be made to Time Certificates at any time.